 Croatia is full of surprises.
 Almost 1,000 islands off the coast invite you to go island hopping.
 Dream beaches with excellent infrastructure abound.
 Historic cities can be found along the coast.
 There is also a lot to discover in the hinterland, for example wild and romantic canyons like the Palenica Gorge and mountain ranges like the Sveto Brdo.
 Our Travel Experts will show you the best insider tips for your Croatia trip and will be happy to advise you.

-Mediterranean and Central European: these keywords describe the culture you will encounter on your Croatia trip.
+Mediterranean and Central European: these keywords describe the culture you will encounter on your Croatia tour.
 The former territory of the Austrian imperial and royal monarchy is proud of its magnificent seaside resorts and castles, which bear witness to Viennese-Hungarian architecture.

 Variety delights: Croatia's typical cuisine is dominated by hearty meat and fish dishes.
 Grilling is popular and frequent, even in the restaurants.
 You will find fresh seafood as well as a hearty stew with beans.
 This is accompanied by wine from the region or fruit brandy made from plums - the famous Slivovic.